Eerie images of the world's most spectacular shipwrecks

 Blankenese Shipwrecks, Hamburg, Germany

-After the Second World War the seawall built around the wreck of the Polstjernan was added to with the wrecks of German submarines, their slender skeletone still visible today at low tide.
+After World War II, the seawall built around the wreck of the Polstjernan was added to with the wrecks of German submarines, their slender skeletone still visible today at low tide.
 The wrecks are easily reached from Blankenese S-Bahn station and sit 320 yards (300m) down the beach from the lighthouse.
 Note that the beach here is not for swimming.
 The currents on this stretch of the Elbe are notoriously treacherous, as the captains of the ships wrecked here can attest.

 Bessie White, Fire Island, New York, USA